feilb/feilb.github.io/_posts/2013-08-23-just-another-day.markdown

 published: true
 ---

 Yesterday was August 23rd, 2013.
 It was an inauspicious day, marked, perhaps, by the threat of an oncoming school year and not much else.
+To me it wasn't a holiday, nor a my birthday